Single pair of Weyl nodes in the spin-canted structure of EuCd$_2$As$_2$: Introduction

-In this communication, using isotopic $^{153}$Eu and $^{116}$Cd we report the zero field and 2 T magnetic structures of FM \ECA\ determined by neutron diffraction and analyze the topology of the resulting band structures.
-Our data reveal a $k=(0,0,0)$ type FM order for both the zero field and 2 T structures.
-Qualitative analysis of the magnetic intensities suggests that for the zero field structure the Eu moments point along the in-plane [210] direction with a slight out-of-plane canting (MSG $C2'/m'$) while the 2 T structure exhibits the expected \textit{c}-polarized state.
-Using this canted magnetic structure to perform DFT calculations we find that the band structure is extraordinarily sensitive to the moment canting with even small canting angles enhancing the Weyl physics.
-For a $10$\degrees\ canting we find a well-defined WP with a close proximity to the Fermi level.
-As the canting is further increased, the WP is pushed higher in energy, indicating the best signature of the Weyl physics might exist not in the \textit{c}-polarized structure but for an in-plane model with slight canting.
-These results suggest that the Weyl physics might be optimized in \ECA\ by tuning the canting angle - a gambit allowed by the symmetry of the MSG.
+In this Letter, using isotopic $^{153}$Eu and $^{116}$Cd we report the zero field and 2 T magnetic structures of FM \ECA\ determined by neutron diffraction, analyze the topology of the resulting electronic band structures and perform transport measurements to identify potential WP driven phenomena.
+Our data reveal a $\textbf{k}=(0,0,0)$ FM order for both the zero field and 2 T structures.
+In the former, the Eu moments point along the in-plane [210] direction with a $\sim$ 30\degrees\ out-of-plane canting (MSG $C2'/m'$).
+For the latter, a \textbf{\textit{c}}-polarized state is found where the moments align with the applied field ($\textbf{H}||\textbf{c}$).
+Using the canted $C2'/m'$ magnetic structure we performed density functional theory (DFT) calculations and found that the band structure is extraordinarily sensitive to the moment canting, with even small canting angles enhancing the Weyl physics.
+For $30$\degrees\ canting, we found a single well-defined set of WP with a close proximity to the Fermi level.
+Finally, using field orientation dependent transport measurements, we find strong signatures of phenomena expected for Weyl physics including a large negative magnetoresistance which is maximized when $\textbf{H}\parallel \textbf{E}$ and a large intrinsic anomalous Hall effect.
+These results suggest that \ECA\ may be an ideal magnetic WSM with a single set of WPs - the Weyl \lq Hydrogen atom\rq\ - even under ambient field conditions and encourages further work optimizing the canting angle.